ACI Board of Directors

 Secretary / Treasurer:

-Mary received her Bachelor’s degree and then her Master’s degree in Nursing from the University of South Florida, Tampa, in 1986.
+Dr. Bonnette received her Bachelor’s Degree in Nursing and her Master’s Degree in Mental Health Nursing from the University of South Florida, Tampa, in 1986.
 She attained her Doctorate Degree in Health Services from Walden University in 2006.
-Her dissertation research presented an integrative approach on the effects of auricular, micro-current, neuro-stimulation in combination with addiction education, behavioral training and coaching support.
-This research was published in Journal of Addictions Nursing as a CE Feature (2008).
-Dr. Bonnette has offered multiple presentations on this topic at international conferences in the USA and in Lyon, France.
-She has effectively worked with nicotine addicted smokers and vapors for more than 25 years.
-Currently, Dr. Bonnette has a private practice in Fort Meyers, Florida, using a multifaceted approach that includes electro-auriculotherapy as a primary component in health care treatment.
-Dr. Bonnette is a Founding Board Member of the Auriculotherapy Certification Institute.
+Her dissertation research focused on integrative approaches on the effects of Auricular Neuro-Electric Stimulation Therapy, Addiction Education, Behavioral Training and Coaching Support in the Nicotine Addiction Treatment Process.
+This research was published in the Journal of Addictions Nursing as a CE Feature (2008).
+Dr. Bonnette has offered multiple presentations on this topic at international conferences in the US and in Lyon, France.
+Mary has effectively worked with nicotine dependent smokers/vapors and other health conditions for more than 25 years.
+Dr. Bonnette practices in Ft.
+Myers, Florida, using integrative approaches that include Neuro-Electric Auriculotherapy as a primary component of the treatment.
+Dr. Bonnette is a Founding Board Member of the Auriculotherapy Certification Board (ACI).

 M.Ac, L.Ac., Dipl.
 Ac.
 (NCCAOM)